For full access to this Web Site you’ll need to log in (click Control -> Log in).

-In 2014, we renewed our charter with 52 scouts and a bridging of new boys is right around the corner.
-We currently have 32 scouts fulfilling a troop leadership position or a position of responsibility.
+In 2015, we renewed our charter with 45 scouts and a bridging of new boys is right around the corner.
+We are scout led with our scouts fulfilling 27 different troop leadership positions or a positions of responsibility.
 The troop is organized into 7 patrols.
 Our troop even has a band!

 We have an active and balanced program that gives a wide variety of opportunities for our scouts to lead and experience.
 Our troop’s calendar is typically very full, with at least one camp out per month, short and long term backpacking trips, numerous service opportunities and eagle projects, lots of fun events, many merit badge opportunities, and week-long summer camps.
-In 2014, we went to summer camp at Camp Pico Blano (near Monterrey, CA) and in 2016 we will be going to Camp Hi Sierra (north of Yosemite).
-In, 2015, Troop 754 is going to both Florida National High Adventure Sea Base for a Bahamas Sailing Adventure in the Sea of Abaco and in 2016 we have a crew going to Northern Tier High Adventure Base in Minnesota.
+In 2015, we went to summer camp at Camp Pico Blano (near Monterrey, CA) and in 2016 we will be going to Camp Hi Sierra (north of Yosemite).
+In, 2015, Troop 754 went to Florida National High Adventure Sea Base for a Bahamas Sailing Adventure in the Sea of Abaco and in 2016 we have a crew going to Northern Tier High Adventure Base in Minnesota.

-In 2014, seven scouts from our troop achieved Boys Scout’s highest rank of Eagle Scout.
-Over the years, 80 scouts from our troop have made it to Eagle Scout.
+In 2015, six scouts from our troop achieved Boys Scout’s highest rank of Eagle Scout.
+Over the years, 85 scouts from our troop have made it to Eagle Scout.
 This is really a testament to the hard work that our scouts put into the troop and that they are having fun doing it!